 The Basis of Bokashi

 Bokashi is an ancient Japanese composting method that has been practiced for hundreds of years.
 The word bokashi means fading away or fermenting, which also reflects the process of composting, i.e. the "fading away" of food waste into soil.

-The basis of this method is to utilize the synergy of several beneficial microorganisms or EM (effective microorganisms) to help break down the organic matter faster and reduce odor.
+The basis of this method is to utilize the synergy of several beneficial microorganisms or EM (effective microorganisms) to help break down organic matter faster and reduce odor.
 That's why you'll often hear EM and Bokashi go hand in hand together.

 This EM is the key.
 You can buy store-bought solutions or make your own at home.
 Fortunately, it is relatively cheap and easy to make.
 Many people make their own EM because it yields good results and they can keep some to multiply for more uses.

-With this understand in mind, let's see apply this method to indoor composting (without the worms):
+With this understanding in mind, let's see apply this method to indoor composting (without the worms):

 Step 1: Make the EM